Learn more about how Cloudflare Rate Limiting billing is calculated.

-Enterprise customers are charged a fixed rate specified in their contract.
-Self-serve customers are billed based on usage, which is reflected in the monthly subscription invoice, as follows:
+Enterprise customers are charged a fixed rate as specified in their contract.
+All other plans are billed based on usage, which is reflected in the monthly subscription invoice, as follows:

 Note that the first 10,000 requests are across all sites on your account, rather than receiving 10,000 free requests per site: if you have one site with 20,000 requests and another with 30,000, your bill will be $0.20 for the 50,000 total requests, not $0.15.

 Rate Limiting billable usage

 Rate Limiting is billed based on the number of good (not blocked) requests that match your defined rules across all your websites.
 Each request is only counted once so you will not be double charged if a request matches multiple rules.